BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/6_2_Sending_a_Transaction_with_a_Locktime.md

 _What is block height?_ It's the total count of blocks in the chain, going back to the genesis block for Bitcoin.

-_What is nLockTime?_ It's the same thing as locktime.
-More specifically, it's what locktime is called internal to the Bitcoin Core source code.

 When a locktime transaction is waiting to go into a block, it can be cancelled.
 This means that it is far, far from finalized.
 In fact, the ability to cancel is the whole purpose of a locktime transaction.

+_What is nLockTime?_ It's the same thing as locktime.
+More specifically, it's what locktime is called internal to the Bitcoin Core source code.

-_What is CheckLockTimeVerify?_ This is another timelock method called CheckLockTimeVerify, which is based on [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
+_What is Timelock?_ Locktime is just one way to lock Bitcoin transactions; collectively they're called timelocks.
+Locktime is covered here because it's the most basic timelock method.
+It locks an entire transaction, and it's available through `bitcoin-cli`.
+A second timelock method is called CheckLockTimeVerify, which is based on [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
 It locks up outputs rather than whole transactions.
-However, it's not available through the `bitcoin-cli` interface, so is not covered here.
+A third timelock method is called a relative timelock, which allows for timelocks based on when funds were acquired.
+The CheckSequenceVerify opcode, which is based on [BIP 68](https://github.com/bitcoin/bips/blob/master/bip-0068.mediawiki), [BIP 112](https://github.com/bitcoin/bips/blob/master/bip-0112.mediawiki), and [BIP 113](https://github.com/bitcoin/bips/blob/master/bip-0113.mediawiki), locks transactions based on relative times.

 ## Create a Locktime Transaction